fangq/mcx/mcxlab/README.txt

 <pre> ====================================================================
        MCXLAB - Monte Carlo eXtreme (MCX) for MATLAB/GNU Octave
  --------------------------------------------------------------------
- Copyright (c) 2011-2017 Qianqian Fang <q.fang at neu.edu>
+ Copyright (c) 2011-2018 Qianqian Fang <q.fang at neu.edu>
                        URL: http://mcx.space
  ====================================================================

   Format:
      [fluence,detphoton,vol,seed,trajectory]=mcxlab(cfg);
+        or
+     [fluence,detphoton,vol,seed,trajectory]=mcxlab(cfg, option);

   Input:
      cfg: a struct, or struct array.
 Each element of cfg defines the parameters associated with a simulation.
+     option: (optional), options is a string, specifying additional options option='preview': this plots the domain configuration using mcxpreview(cfg) option='mcxcl':   this calls mcxcl.mex* instead of mcx.mex* on non-NVIDIA hardware

-     It may contain the following fields:
+     cfg may contain the following fields:

  == Required ==
+      *cfg.nphoton:    the total number of photons to be simulated (integer) maximum supported value is 2^63-1
+      *cfg.vol:        a 3D array specifying the media index in the domain.
+                       2D simulations are supported if cfg.vol has a singleton dimension (in x or y); srcpos/srcdir must belong to the 2D plane in such case.
-      *cfg.nphoton:    the total number of photons to be simulated (integer) *cfg.vol:        a 3D array specifying the media index in the domain *cfg.prop:       an N by 4 array, each row specifies [mua, mus, g, n] in order. the first row corresponds to medium type 0 which is typically [0 0 1 1].
+      *cfg.prop:       an N by 4 array, each row specifies [mua, mus, g, n] in order. the first row corresponds to medium type 0 which is typically [0 0 1 1].
 The second row is type 1, and so on.